sydneylockwood/NFLdefensivelevers/README.md

 **How to View or Reproduce**

-Cleaned Data: The cleaned CP4 dataset can be found in the /data folder under clean data.
+Cleaned Data:The cleaned CP4 dataset is located in the /data/ folder.

-Analysis Files:
-Requirements:
+Analysis Files: Figures used in the final report are available in /figures/

 **Repository Map**

-/data/ – Original source datasets and Clean analysis-ready datasets (CP4 output) /figures/ – Charts and tables used in the final report /reports/ – Project write-up and supporting documentation
+/data/ – Original source datasets and Clean analysis-ready datasets (CP4 output)

+/figures/ – Charts and tables used in the final report

+/reports/ – Project write-up and supporting documentation

+/report_notes/ - Project reflection

 **Limitations and Next Steps**